hrbrmstr/cdcfluview/README.md

     statistics from the CDC (deprecated)
   - `get_hosp_data`: Retrieves influenza hospitalization statistics from the CDC (deprecated)
-  - `get_mortality_surveillance_data`: Mortality Surveillance Data from
-    the National Center for Health Statistics (deprecated)
   - `get_state_data`: Retrieves state/territory-level influenza
     statistics from the CDC (deprecated)